Harshit2k1/Enhanced-SUMO-Route-Finder/README.md

   The route finder reduces redundant computations through efficient data structures and global cycle prevention, leading to faster route discovery.

 - **Effective Pruning:**
-  The BFS algorithm and a global visited set minimizes the number of paths that need to be explored, ensuring that performance is maintained even in large networks.
+  The BFS algorithm and a global visited set minimize the number of paths that need to be explored, ensuring that performance is maintained even in large networks.

 ---